faizjamil/dot-files-public/README.md

 * ~~Automate install of Slack, Zoom, Mullvad VPN, ATLauncher~~ Done, ATLauncher instead of GDLauncher

-* Check the host OS and see what package manager it uses and use that package manager without user intervention
+* ~~Check the host OS and see what package manager it uses and use that package manager without user intervention~~ script accounts for both Debian-based distros and Fedora

 * ~~Setup Cinnamon DE with user-defined settings~~ Done last time I checked.